roloran/RDCP-Specs/rdcp_v04_overview.md

 For `CRYPTOGRAPHIC SIGNATURE` messages accompanying `OFFICIAL ANNOUNCEMENT` messages, the signature is created for a SHA-256 hash of the `RDCP Header` fields `Origin`, `Destination`, and `Message Type` as well as the `Subtype`, the `Reference Number`, the `Lifetime`, and the `More Fragments` field of the first fragment along with the concatenated `Contents` of all fragments (after their Unishox2-compression).

+Separate `SIGNATURE` messages may be sent ahead of or after their corresponding `OAs`.
+It is recommended that `end-user` devices clearly indicate that an `OA's` authenticity could not be verified yet in the latter case, and remove `OAs` whose `SIGNATURE` was invalid.
+Implementations should also consider to remove `OAs` for which an accompanying `SIGNATURE` does not arrive within reasonable time.

-For `CITIZEN REPORTs`, a shared secret 256-bit key specific for each non-`HQ` device (which is also stored on all `HQ` devices) is used for AES-256-GCM authenticated encryption using the static `RDCP Header` fields (see above) and the original `RDCP Payload` as cleartext, replacing the `RDCP Payload` with the resulting ciphertext.
-Note that the overall `RDCP Payload` size maximum must not be exceeded, limiting to 11 16-byte blocks.
+For `CITIZEN REPORTs`, a shared secret 256-bit key specific for each non-`HQ` device (which is also stored on all `HQ` devices) is used for AES-256-GCM authenticated encryption using the `static RDCP Header` fields (see above) as _additional data_ and the original `RDCP Payload` as plaintext, and then replacing the `RDCP Payload` with the resulting ciphertext.
+Note that the overall `RDCP Payload` size maximum must not be exceeded, also accounting for the 16-byte AES-256-GCM authentication tag.
+A unique IV is derived from the `static RDCP Header` fields per message.

-For `OFFICIAL ANNOUNCEMENTs` that are sent to a unicast address, the same authenticated encryption procedure is used. `End-user` devices must verify the authenticity of received `OAs` to their unicast `Destination` address, decrypt, and only then can process subheader fields such as `Subtype`.
+For `OFFICIAL ANNOUNCEMENTs` that are sent to a unicast address, the same authenticated encryption procedure is used as for `CITIZEN REPORTs`. `End-user` devices must verify the authenticity of received `OAs` sent to their unicast `Destination` address first, and only then can process decrypted subheader fields such as `Subtype`.

 ## Duty Cycle and Legal Considerations